RRResident/ES6-plus-features/README.md

 ## Intro

-This is a guide I have wrote for myself (and for anyone else) that introduces features of the various ECMAScript versions since ECMAScript 2015, with some useful links and examples.
-The more notable features are marked with a `!!` to be easily searchable.
+This is a guide I have wrote for myself (and for anyone else) that goes over every new feature of JS starting from ECMAScript2015.
+This has allowed me to get a good understanding of powerful new features in JS and acts as a guide I can refer to.

-Iterations are divided into separate files
+The more notable features are marked with a `!!!` to be easily searchable.
+I went with three `!` as to not be confused with JS's 'bang bang' operator 🔫.

-You can find them here:
+Released ECMAScript iterations are divided into separate files You can find them here:

 1. [ECMAScript 2015 (ES6)](./ES6.md)